MathiasReker/blmvuln/README.md

 1. Download the latest version of the module: https://github.com/MathiasReker/blmvuln/releases/latest

+2. The installation is 100 % according to PrestaShop's standards:

+    Login into your shop's back office
+    Go to "Module Manager"
+    Click on "Upload a Module"
-2. Install the module on your PrestaShop website.
+    Upload and install the module

+## Usage

-3. Open the module and click on "Run the cleaning process"
+Open the module and click on "Run the cleaning process".

 That's it!

+After running the cleaning process, you can uninstall the module.

+## Compatibility

+*The module requires PrestaShop 1.7.1+ and PHP 7.1.*

 ## Roadmap

 - [x] Scan for common patterns
 - [x] Fix infected files
+- [x] Compatible with PrestaShop 1.7.1
 - [ ] Backward compatible with PrestaShop 1.6.1

 See the [open issues](https://github.com/MathiasReker/blmvuln/issues) for a complete list of proposed features (and